Empowering First Responder Families Peer Support Group

 Empowering Lens©: A proactive mental health program

-Empowering Lens© is a proactive mental health program that entails a half day workshop for First responders and their partners or family member.
-This program is designed to reduce stigma, provide psycho-education of the injury ; to reduce the risk of endured trauma amd to increase awareness of what could happen and how we can protect ourselves and one another.
+Empowering Lens© is a proactive mental health program that entails a half day workshop for those starting their career as a First responder and their partners or family member.
+This program is designed to reduce stigma, provide psycho-education of the injury ; to reduce the risk of endured trauma and to increase awareness of what could happen and how we can protect ourselves and one another.
+This licensed workshop is to provide a space of resiliency, and empowerment.

 Empowering Lens© acknowledges all of this and aligns the understanding of the life as a first responder and as a loved one.
 Empowering them through different lenses and forming an actionable plan & vision ,that, even at our breaking point, we can say, “we’ve got this!”.